 I started my investigation with images, because this felt like the biggest unknown factor for me.
 I knew I needed a bigish list because I didn’t want to feel like I was going over a 5 day loop.
 365 would be about the right number.
 My initial thought was to use the static set of images from something like the Chromecast, which is floating around, but it was just one more thing to host and it felt like I’d be better off putting them up somewhere and pulling them in more dynamically when I needed, relying on the local browser cache not to burn through bandwidth of external services.

-My two problems (sets of images and external hosting) were solved pretty quick when I found that the awesome Momentum people have some lovely galleries on Flickr.
+My two problems (sets of images and external hosting) were solved pretty quick when I found that a) Flickr can be used as a photo hosting site (with various methods of retrieving the images) and b) the awesome Momentum people have some lovely galleries, already on Flickr!

 I started investigating the Flickr public RSS feeds and parsing them from XML to JSON with Yahoo’s YQL … and then realised that the public feeds can be configured to just spit out JSON directly.
 Alas, I was only getting a handful of photos, and it seemed hard to extend if I wanted more, potentially from different sources in the future.